A guided residual search for nonlinear state-space identification: Experimental Results

 \subsection{F-16 ground vibration test}

-The proposed method is then evaluated on a more complex F-16 ground vibration dataset~\cite{noel2017f}, comprising one input and three outputs.
-Excitation is applied using an electrodynamic shaker mounted beneath the right wing, with accelerometers measuring the response near the payload interface and excitation point.
-A dummy payload attached to the wing tip introduces expected stiffness and damping nonlinearities.
+We next consider a more complex F-16 ground vibration dataset~\cite{noel2017f}, comprising one input and three outputs.
+Excitation is applied using an electrodynamic shaker mounted beneath the right wing, with accelerometers measuring the response near the wing-tip payload interface and the excitation point.
 The estimation data consist of eight steady-state periods of a single random-phase multisine excitation spanning \SIrange{2}{15}{\hertz}, each containing \(8192\) samples and a \ac{rms} excitation amplitude of \SI{73.6}{\newton}.
-Prior to identification, the periods are averaged, and the data are low-pass filtered at \SI{15}{\hertz} to reduce measurement noise.
+Prior to identification, the periods are averaged, and the data are low-pass filtered at \SI{15}{\hertz} to reduce the influence of measurement noise.
 Based on empirical tuning, the model orders are selected as \(n_x=15\), \(n_w=2\), and \(n_z=6\).
-The guided residual search is performed with \(H=10\), \(N_0=500\), \(\lambda=100\), and \(\epsilon=10^{-8}\) for 50 Levenberg-Marquardt iterations.
-The neural network consists of a single hidden layer with 32 neurons using hyperbolic tangent activation functions and is trained for up to 1000 Adam iterations with learning rate \(4\times10^{-3}\).
+The \ac{grs} is performed with \(H=10\), \(N_0=500\), \(\lambda=100\), and \(\epsilon=10^{-8}\) for 50 Levenberg-Marquardt iterations.
+The neural network has one hidden layer with 32 \(\tanh\) units and is trained for up to 1000 Adam iterations with learning rate \(4\times10^{-3}\).

+{Following Remark~\ref{rem:initsens}, we repeat the \ac{grs} and neural network training for 50 random initialization seeds.
+The combined runtime was measured as \(\SI{195}{\second} \pm \SI{1.71}{\second}\) (median \(\pm\) \ac{mad}), with approximately \SI{30}{\second} spent on the \ac{grs}, thereby indicating that the proposed initialization strategy remains lightweight enough to make a multi-start implementation practical. }